rbontekoe/rbontekoe.github.io/docs/src/index.md

 ## Our Focus
 AppliGate is developing online courses,
-- with [Julia](https://julialang.org/) and Python as programming languages, and
+- with [Julia](https://julialang.org/) as programming language, and
 - IoT in mind.

 ## Why?